fqantonio/GoingInductive/README.md

 # TO DO LIST

+- [ ] State of the art: complete, reorganize and verify.
+- [ ] discussing and conclude
 - [ ] showing the cmaps in the cloud or as images?
-- [ ] State of the art: complete.
-- [ ] discussing and conclude
 - [ ] data cloud
 - [ ] code used in RSTUDIO
+- [ ] EDIT EDIT EDIT

 # Going Inductive: what is the impact on students learning?
 Author: António Carlos Gonçalves, Teacher at the Portuguese Education Ministery, https://www.linkedin.com/in/fqantonio/